Explosive connectivity and mechanical rigidity in cubic lattice structures: Conclusion and Discussion

 This work opens several new avenues for research.
 The most immediate theoretical challenge is to provide a rigorous proof for the two central assumptions that underpin our rigidity framework: the monotonic average density of components and the emergent rigidity of large Intra-host subgraphs.
 Progress on this front would likely require new analytical techniques to handle the history-dependent nature of the Achlioptas process.

+Furthermore, our investigation highlights a major algorithmic hurdle in the study of finite 3D metamaterials.
+While the relaxed 3D pebble game effectively captures the macroscopic rigidification sequence, the strict generic $3N-6$ constraint mathematically fails to manifest on finite cubic lattices with open boundaries due to severe surface floppy modes and localized geometric traps.
+Formulating an exact, computationally tractable combinatorial algorithm for strict 3D generic rigidity on bounded lattice geometries remains an outstanding open problem for future research.

-Furthermore, a compelling direction arises from our discovery of a non-monotonic finite-size effect, where the transition sharpness is maximized at an intermediate choice parameter.
+Another compelling direction arises from our discovery of a non-monotonic finite-size effect in the connectivity transition, where the apparent sharpness is maximized at an intermediate choice parameter (e.g., $k=8$) functioning as a crossover regime.
 A systematic study of this optimal choice, $k_{\text{opt}}(L)$, and its dependence on system size and host geometry could yield deeper insights into the interplay between local heuristics and global phase transitions.

 Finally, the predictive power of this framework invites its application to other classes of disordered materials, from amorphous solids to biopolymer networks, where the mechanisms of local selection and emergent stability remain open questions.
-The framework developed here offers a complementary perspective to data-driven machine learning approaches increasingly being used to study phase transitions~\cite{mehta2019high}, as well as to methods from topological data analysis, which use tools like persistent homology to characterize the multiscale structure, or ``shape,'' of such complex systems~\cite{ghrist2008barcodes}.
+The framework developed here offers a complementary perspective to data-driven machine learning approaches increasingly being used to study phase transitions~\cite{mehta2019high}, as well as to methods from topological data analysis, which use tools like persistent homology to characterize the multiscale structure, or ``shape,'' of such complex systems~\cite{ghrist2008barcodes}.\\

 \centerline{ \textbf{Supplementary Information}}

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} {S\arabic{section}}